Remote Learning: Managing Professional Boundaries

 - Information giving: A copy of the presentation and information on relevant reading that will be emailed to each participant.

 - Worker led: The training will be flexible to the needs of the group.

 Psychologists, Counsellors, Psychotherapists, Nurse Practitioners, Youth Workers, Social Care Workers or any profession where managing boundaries are important.

 Connect with Your Trainer

-The Learning Curve Institute will distribute a unique pre-course questionnaire to each participant in order to ensure the training meets the needs of everyone in the room and is tailored to the appropriate level while also covering specific situations or scenarios as highlighted by the group.
+The Learning Curve Institute will distribute a unique pre-course questionnaire to each participant in order to ensure the training meets the needs of everyone taking part and is tailored to the appropriate level, while also covering specific situations or scenarios as highlighted by the group.

 Participants will each receive a Certificate of Completion in "Managing Professional Boundaries" from The Learning Curve Institute.

 "I enjoyed the day.
 Trainer was very informative, didn't feel the time going and content was educational and specific to my role".
 David Boyle, May 2019